onap/doc/docs/guides/onap-developer/how-to-use-docs/include-documentation.rst

 (1) creating in the doc repository an initial:
 	- sphinx master document index
 	- a directory structure aligned with the document structure
-	- tests performed in jenkins verify jobs
+	- tests performed in Jenkins verify jobs
 	- sphinx configuration

 (2) establishing an account at readthedocs connected with the doc